jahidxuddin/algorithm-visualisations/README.md

 # Algorithm Visualisations

-A tool build with React and Tailwind CSS. to visualize algorithms
+A tool build with React and Tailwind CSS to visualize algorithms.